luludak/DeltaNN/README.md

 ## Example
 In order to verify your installation and be able to run the framework with your own configuration, we have setup the configuration to build the system utilizing 3 libraries:
-1. TFLite (Downloaded an included from the TF repo aforementioned)
+1. TFLite (Downloaded an included from the TF repo aforementioned).
-2. Keras (Using pre-built library of keras)
+2. Keras (Using pre-built library of keras).
-3. PyTorch (Same as keras)
+3. PyTorch (Same as keras).

 As Dataset, we provide a small dataset, obtained from [unsplash](https://unsplash.com/images/stock/public-domain).
 No copyright infingement intended.